JanneSuotsalo/trailhead.me/README.md

 # Trailhead

-A social platform for people who love outdoors.
+A social platform for people who love the outdoors.

 Developed by **Tuomas Pöyry**, **Mikko Romo** & **Janne Suotsalo**